 #18 – Puerta de Alcalá

 Why it’s awesome: Not only is the Puerta de Alcalá the first modern arch in Europe, but it also serves as the passageway and entrance to Madrid.
 And although the architecture looks Roman, it was actually designed by the Italian architect Francesco Sabatini in 1778.
 Since then, it’s seen several refurbishments and restoration on its structure and columns.
-It’s now considered a Spanish Property of Cultural Interest and remains one of the biggest tourist attractions in all of Madrid.
+It’s now considered a Spanish Property of Cultural Interest and remains one of the biggest tourist attractions in all of Madrid, so make sure you add it to your Madrid itinerary!

 Why it’s awesome: Similar to the impressive Puerta de Alcalá, the Puerta del Sol is another 16th-century gate to the city of Madrid.
 Historically, the square of Puerta del Sol was used as a trader market, where locals did business with the many travelers and visitors who entered through the gate.
 You might recognize this famous square from TV, as it’s the location for Spain’s main New Year’s Eve celebration.